-Eggplants (brinjal) are rich in fiber and low in calories.
-They have many nutrients.
-People use them in many ways, mainly for making curries, raita, snacks, fritters, pakoras, etc. Eggplant dishes are normally spicy and delicious.
+Eggplants (brinjal) are rich in fiber, low in calories, and packed with nutrients.
+Indian cuisine makes use of eggplant in many different ways, including curries, raita, snacks, fritters, pakoras, and more.
+Dishes that incorporate eggplant are often spicy and delicious.

-This eggplant curry is a version of Sri Lankan curry.
-The original recipe calls for coconut milk, but it is replaced by roasted peanut powder.
-Peanuts give this dish a nice, smoky flavor.
+This spicy eggplant curry is a version of Sri Lankan eggplant curry.
+The original recipe calls for coconut milk, but I have replaced it with roasted peanut powder, which gives the dish a nice, smoky flavor.

-While you can use any type of eggplant, the deep purple one are best for this curry.
+While you can use any type of eggplant, the deep purple ones are best for this curry.

-- 3 eggplant, washed, sliced lengthwise, immersed in water
+- 3 eggplants, washed, sliced lengthwise, immersed in water

-- 3 tbsp peanuts, roasted, skin removed, roughly powdered
+- 3 tablespoons peanuts, roasted, skin removed, roughly powdered

-- 1/2 tsp or less red chili powder
+- 1/2 teaspoon or less red chili powder

 - 1 dry red chili